akshaybhatt0095/airbnb--Data-science-project/README.md

 Airbnb is a two sided marketplace which matches guests to hosts.
 The booking flow at Airbnb is as follows: a guest finds an available room (listing) that they like, and then they contact the host.
-Once the guest finds a listing they are interested in, there are three ways to send the host an inquiry: ‘contact_me’, ‘book_it’, or ‘instant_book’ (detailed at the bottom of this document).
+Once the guest finds a listing they are interested in, there are three ways to send the host an inquiry: ‘contact_me’, ‘book_it’, or ‘instant_book’ .
 Upon receiving the inquiry, the host can then decide whether or not to accept the request (for ‘contact_me’ and ‘book_it’ methods -- `instant_book` is auto-accepted).
 The main goal at Airbnb is to increase bookings on the platform.